pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 polymorphisms (SNPs) that we have genotyped, such as their database id, and on which chromosome they are found.

-2. **The genotype data**: A large file storing the genotype sampled for every sample, and for every SNP.
+2. **The genotype data**: A large file storing the genotype for every sample and for every SNP.

 3. **The phenotype data**: Measurements such as body weight and glucose levels that were recorded for every mouse.
 In this study, this